João de Sande Magalhães Mexia Ayres de Campos, 2nd Count of Ameal: Revolutionary politics and attempted coup

 With several members of this group and in cooperation with Costa's Republican Party, João (then styled Viscount of Ameal) was involved in the failed Municipal Library Elevator Coup, one month before the Lisbon Regicide.
-The coup derives its name from the large public elevator designed by Raoul Mesnier de Ponsard and owned by Ameal near Lisbon City Hall which served as the conspirators' headquarters, and where many would be arrested on the afternoon of 28 January 1908.
+The coup derives its name from the large public elevator designed by Raoul Mesnier de Ponsard and owned by Ameal near Lisbon City Hall outside which the conspirators assembled on the afternoon of 28 January 1908, and where many were arrested when a policeman became suspicious as the elevator was not in service.
 Its organisers were opposed to the administrative dictatorship of Prime Minister João Franco, and to King Carlos I's perceived protection of Franco's Liberal Regeneration Party.

 Unlike co-conspirators Afonso Costa, António Egas Moniz and the Viscount of Ribeira Brava, among others, Ameal avoided arrest, having managed to escape to Galicia disguised as a campino; a detailed plan for the intended coup was however found among his papers, testifying to his prominence in the plot.
 In a later interview to the Spanish periodical La Voz de Galicia, he reminisced about his involvement in the attempted revolution, acknowledging that he had hosted the conspirators in his property and given them a key to the premises of the elevator.
 He did not, however, elaborate on the extent of his participation in the tentative coup d'etat.